DCAA Compliant Accounting

-You have the right to re-budget funding between cost categories, as long as you’re not changing the scope of the project or spending in excess of 25% of the entire budget.
+You have the right to re-budget funding between cost categories, as long as you’re not changing the scope of the project or changing the spending – typically in excess of 25% of the entire budget.

 The one caveat is that you can only re-budget between direct cost categories.
 For example, I was going to subcontract something, but I decided to do it in-house, so we re-budget budget monies from direct subcontractors to direct labor.
 Or, we were going to hire a consultant, but we decided to do the work ourselves.
 That’s perfectly fine.

-However, if you don’t negotiate a formal indirect cost rate agreement, you cannot re-budget costs from a direct cost category to cover indirect costs.
+However, if you don’t formally negotiate an indirect cost rate agreement (NICRA), you cannot re-budget costs from a direct cost category to cover indirect costs.
 That’s a really big distinction that you need to understand!

 To get back to our thought process about direct, indirect or unallowable expenses…I received a phone call from a Principal Investigator a while ago, and he said, “Ed, is a lab jacket a direct or an indirect expense?”